atom/language-toml/README.md

 # TOML Atom package

-Add syntax highlighting to [TOML](https://github.com/mojombo/toml) files in Atom.
+Adds syntax highlighting to [TOML](https://github.com/mojombo/toml) files in Atom.

 Contributions are greatly appreciated.
 Please fork this repository and open a